jordiware/BencodeDotNet/README.md

 ﻿# BencodeDotNet

-BencodeDotNet is a modern, high-performance **Bencode** decoding library for .NET.
+BencodeDotNet is a modern, high‑performance **Bencode** decoding library for .NET.

-It provides a correct, strict, and memory-efficient implementation of the Bencode specification, designed for production use with large or streaming inputs such as BitTorrent metadata and network payloads.
+It provides a **correct, strict, and memory‑efficient** implementation of the Bencode specification, designed for production‑grade parsing of large or streaming inputs such as BitTorrent metadata and network payloads.

+> **Project status**: BencodeDotNet is currently in **v0.2** development.
+The core architecture and decoding model are stable, but the public API is still considered provisional and may evolve before a final release.

 ---